isce-framework/isce2/CONTRIBUTING.md

 ```
 git checkout master
-(potentially update your local master against upstream, as described above)
+(potentially update your local reference against upstream, as described above)
 git checkout -b my_new_feature_branch

 # do work.
 For example: